NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``EndMonth``                          integer            1 - 12         Yes                 End month
   ``EndDayOfMonth``                     integer            1 - 31         Yes                 End day
   ``EndHourOfDay``                      integer            0 - 23         No        See [#]_  End hour
-  ``NaturalVentilationAvailability``    boolean                           No                  Natural ventilation is always, or never, available during power outage period
+  ``NaturalVentilation``                string             See [#]_       No        See [#]_  The availability of the natural ventilation schedule during the power outage period
   ====================================  ========  =======  =============  ========  ========  ===========

   .. [#] If EndHourOfDay not provided, defaults to the remainder of the day (i.e., until 12am of the following day).
+  .. [#} NaturalVentilation choices are "regular schedule", "always available", or "always unavailable".
+  .. [#] If NaturalVentilation not provided, defaults to "regular schedule".

 See the "Affected By Outage" column in the table above to understand which components are affected by power outage periods.